 In February 2016, the Financial Accounting Standards Board ("FASB") issued amended guidance on lease accounting.
 We adopted the standard using the modified retrospective approach with an effective date of January 1, 2019.
 Prior-year financial statements were not recast under the new standard.
-The adoption resulted in the presentation of a right-of-use asset and lease liability on our Consolidated Balance Sheet and corresponding impacts on our Consolidated Statement of Cash Flows, but did not have a significant impact on our Consolidated Statements of Operations.
+The adoption resulted in the presentation of a right-of-use asset and lease liability on our Consolidated Balance Sheet and corresponding impacts on our Consolidated Statements of Operations.
 See Note 3 for further discussion on our adoption of the new leases standard.